 Student Aid Alberta provides financial help to students, including student loans, scholarships, grants or bursaries.

-Adult education is also known as "continuing education."
-It consists of classes or courses for adults who want to finish their high school diploma, learn about new topics or gain new skills.
+Adult education is also known as continuing education.
+It consists of classes or courses for adults who want to finish their high school diploma, upgrade their qualifications, learn about new topics or gain new skills.
 You can attend classes in everything from language skills to business.

-- Community Adult Learning Programs support learning organizations in every region of the province.
-These learning organizations provide literacy and adult learning programs.
+- Community Adult Learning Programs support learning organizations in every region of the province and can provide literacy and adult learning programs.

 - Universities, colleges, school boards and community leagues also provide adult education.